Relatives as Parents Program (RAPP)

 This model seeks to acknowledge and build on an individual’s existing strengths and maximize cognitive and social abilities, while allowing the caregiver resources, support, and a day of personal time.

-Day Break is specifically targeted to individuals with memory loss, forgetfulness, Alzheimer's, or other related dementia.
-Applicants must be ambulatory and continent.
+Day Break is specifically targeted to caregivers of individuals with memory loss, forgetfulness, Alzheimer's, or other related dementia.
+Participants must be ambulatory and continent.
 Each application will be screened in order to gauge how suitable and beneficial the program could potentially be to the applicant.

 Daybreak meets Mondays, Wednesdays & Fridays from 10am - 2pm at: